9miao/CrossApp/README.md

 #####1.Power Consumption Optimization:
 A program is continuously redrawing at general 60 frame rates in its life cycle because of the rendering-driven mode of cocos2d-x rendering, but the shortcoming of this mode is the relatively considerable power consumption.
 Obviously this continuous redraw mode is quite a waste for program, so we change the rendering mechanism into event-driven mode based on application features.
 In this rendering mode the redraw is only triggered by outside, if not the screen is static and rendering stops, so as to achieve energy saving goal.
 #####2.CAButton Modification:
-Add new attribute AllowsSelected (including set, get), default value is false.
+Added new attribute AllowsSelected (including set, get), default value is false.
 If value is true then selected mode is started.
 In this mode, the button status will switch between selected and default: if current status is default one, press button and release and button will switch to selected status; press and release again and button will switch back to default status.
 However, we can promptly judge and know current button status by using getSelected () method.
 #####3.CASchedule (modified based on CCSchedule):
 **a)	Simplify usage: ** start, stop and other operation can be acted by calling corresponding static methods.<br/>
 **b) Memory management modification: ** previously when we start timer, reference counting on pTarget will plus 1 for the purpose of avoiding program crashed caused by pTarget release.
 Now the new mechanism we deployed could completely solve the above problem: this mechanism enables system to stop plus 1 on pTarget reference counting after timer starts and auto-stop related timer after pTarget release.<br/>